vados-sa/get_next_line/README.md

 1. Uses `read()` to fetch data from the file descriptor.
 2. Stores and manages data using a **static variable** to handle partial reads.
 3. Extracts a full line and returns it, keeping track of the remaining content.
 4. Repeats until EOF is reached, ensuring efficient memory usage.

+## 🔹 Bonus Features
+- **Single Static Variable**: Implement `get_next_line` with only one static variable.
+- **Multiple File Descriptors**: Handle multiple file descriptors simultaneously, allowing interleaved reading without mixing lines from different sources.

 This project deepened my understanding of **file handling**, **dynamic memory allocation**, and how to build **robust, reusable functions** in C.